Business in Cyprus, Nicosia, merchant marine

 - Business Plan for Cyprus

-The objectives of the subject “International Trade and Business in” Cyprus” are the following:
+The goals of the subject “Foreign Trade, Logistics and Business in Cyprus” are the following:

-- To analyze the Cypriot Economy and Foreign Trade
+- To analyze the Cypriot Economy, Logistics and Foreign Trade

-- To know the business opportunities in the Cypriot Market
+- To research business opportunities in the Cypriot Market

-- To analyze the trade relations of Cyprus with the country of the student
+- To research trade relations of Cyprus with the student's country

-- To know the Trade Agreements of Cyprus as a member of the EU
+- To know Trade Agreements of Cyprus as a member of the European Union

 - To develop a business plan for the Cypriot Market